zoff99/ffmpeg_av_jni/README.md

 # ffmpeg AV JNI

-Audio and Video devices for java via JNI
+This is a library to detect Audio and Video devices for java via JNI and capture Audio and Video (including Desktop)

 # arm64 macOS lib